Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 The median hourly rate:

-The difference between women’s median hourly wage (the middle paid woman) and men’s median hourly wage (the middle paid man), which is £0.49, which is slightly higher than the £0.43 median pay difference reported last year.
+The difference between women’s median hourly wage (the middle paid woman) and men’s median hourly wage (the middle paid man), which is £0.83, which is higher than the £0.49 median pay difference reported last year.

 Quartiles

 Pay quartiles are calculated by splitting all employees in an organisation into four even groups according to their level of pay.
 Looking at the proportion of women in each quarter gives an indication of women’s representation at different levels of the organisation.
-The data identifies that women within HFRS occupy 15% of the highest paid jobs, a reduction of 2% from last year and there is an increase in the upper middle quartile of 1%, and a reduction of 1% of the lowest paid jobs.
+The data identifies that woman within HFRS occupy 18.44% of the

 Year Lower (0%-25%) Male Lower (0%-25%) Female Lower Middle (25%-50%) Male Lower Middle (25%-50%) Female Upper Middle (50%-75%) Male Upper Middle (50%-75%) Female Upper (75%-100%) Male Upper (75%-100%) Female